Spiritual Growth Plan and How to Create the Perfect One For You

 Change Your Habits

-Until and unless your mind and brains are not focused, you cannot achieve almost anything in your life.
+When your mind and heart are focused, you can achieve almost anything in your life.
 Focusing and putting your attention in one direction gives you a clear vision of the choices you need to make in life.
 It helps you in deciding what you want and also what you do not want.

 Your mind will continuously try to trap you and will convince you to continue your old routine and schedule.
 However, if you’re focused and committed, and of course paying attention, then you will be able to ditch the limitations of your mind.
 Think of attention like a laser that cuts through limitations and helps you see, your true inner-most self, more clearly.